 This means if you are eating llajwa prepared in a home by a family whose origins are from eastern Bolivia, it probably does not have the quirquiña, and they may call it ají instead of llajwa.

 Sopas – Soups

 Soups are an integral part of Bolivian cuisine.
 Most Bolivians eat a large two-course lunch and then take a rest (siesta) before returning to work.
-Often a soup is the first course, even on the very hot days in the eastern region.
+Often, soup is the first course, even on very hot days in the eastern region.

 3 – Sopa de Maní